MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: : Proposed Attack

-as depicted in Fig.~\ref{fig:methodology}.
-In the first step, we train a parametric trigger distribution, allowing the attacker to sample a variety of trigger words.
-In the second step, attackers draw on multiple triggers from this distribution and further refine the soft prompt to maximize the attack’s stealth and effectiveness.
+We propose a \emph{Multi-Trigger Backdoor Optimization~(MBO)} approach, which follows a \textit{two-step optimization at the training phase, followed by the attack execution step at the robot deployment phase}.
+In the first step, we optimize a parametric trigger distribution before the training starts, allowing the attacker to sample a variety of trigger words.
+In the second step, during training, attackers sample several triggers from this distribution to poison a portion of the dataset and train the soft-prompts using this dataset to maximize attack effectiveness and stealth.

-\textbf{Step-1: Parametric Trigger Distribution Optimization.} The first step of MBO is to learn a parametric categorical trigger distribution that can maximize the attack objective described in Eqn.~\ref{eq:trojan-attack-objective}.

-The goal of achieving the attack objective is to generate a malicious target output $y_t$ using triggered sample $x_{trig}=\hat{\xbf}\oplus\Bar{\tau}$ (defined in Section~\ref{sec:math}).
+\textbf{Step 1 (Before Training): Trigger Distribution Optimization.} The first step of MBO is to learn a parametric categorical trigger distribution that can maximize the probability of generating a feasible malicious target plan $\ybf_t$ using triggered sample $\xbf_{trig}=\hat{\xbf}\oplus\Bar{\tau}$.
 Assume, $\Tc=[t_1,~\ldots ~,t_K]$ is a trigger word of $K$ token length, with embedding $\Bar{\tau}$.
-During the trigger optimization step, we fix the trigger word length $K$ and append $K$ placeholders with clean input sequences for trigger optimization.
-To get the optimal trigger, $\Tc$ having $K$ tokens, we can sample the $K$ tokens from a categorical distribution, $P_{\pi}$ which is parameterized by $\boldsymbol{\pi}$ $\in \Rc^{K\times \Vc}$, where $\Vc$ is the vocabulary size and $\pi_k \in \Rc^{\Vc}$ is the probability vector of token sampling for the $k_{th}$ trigger token.
-We can formulate the process of optimizing $\boldsymbol{\pi}$ as follows
+During the trigger optimization step, we fix the trigger word length $K$ and keep $K$ placeholders with the input sequences for trigger optimization.
+To get the optimal trigger, $\Tc$ having $K$ tokens, we can sample the $K$ tokens from a categorical distribution, $P_{\pi}$ which is parameterized by $\boldsymbol{\pi}$ $\in \Rc^{K\times \Vc}$, where $\Vc$ is the vocabulary size and each row is an $\Rc^{\Vc}$ dimensional vector, denoting the probability of token sampling for the $k_{th}$ trigger token.
+We can formulate the process of optimizing $\boldsymbol{\pi}$ as follows:

-Due to the non-differentiable nature of the categorical distribution, we cannot optimize the parameters of this distribution directly through back-propagation.
-So, we use the Gumbel-Softmax Distribution \cite{jang2016categorical, guo2021gradient}, which can \emph{approximate} a categorical distribution through a continuous differentiable Gumbel-Softmax function that allows gradient to flow during optimization process and the sampling from the Gumbel-Softmax for $\boldsymbol{\Tilde{\pi}}=[\Tilde{\pi}_1,~\ldots,~\Tilde{\pi}_K] $ can be formulated as